REWILDING

 Why September, why this year?

 The Basque coast in September is the version locals keep for themselves — warm water, thinner crowds, the markets still heavy with summer's last produce and the first of autumn's mushrooms.
-It's the narrow window when the ocean is still swimmable and the forest floor is already giving.
+It's the narrow window when the ocean is still swimmable, and the forest floor is already giving.
 We chose these dates on purpose.

 Know Before You Arrive

-Ready to join us but have questions?
+Ready to join us?

 An aerial view of several surfers riding waves and waiting in the water at the beach.